tonybutt/blockchain-developer-bootcamp-final-project/docs/design_pattern_decisions.md

-# Four Design Patterns Used:
+# Three Design Patterns Used:

 In my project, I have inherited from OpenZeppelin's contract library which is built on a solid foundation of community-vetted code.